MuhiaKevin/WakiliFinder/README.md

 # WakiliFinder
-As simple Android application that allows a user to get the lawyers near him or her.
+A simple Android application that allows you to get access to a lawyer near your location.

+# TODO

+[ ] Confirmation to user when register's
+[ ] Change android theme
+[ ] Add coloring on things like buttons to make it look aesthetic